 We are in the heart of pumpkin everything season.
 Are you sick of it yet?
 Personally I am still loving it.
-I really didn’t get on the seasonal bandwagon until about two weeks ago because it had been so damn hot.
-But that has all changed and I finally had to turn on my heat this week – so here I am fall-ing the shit out of everything.
-And nothing says fall like a pumpkin pie.
-And this year I have a winner – a CHAI SPICED PUMPKIN PIE.
+I really didn't get on the seasonal fall desserts bandwagon until about two weeks ago because it had been so damn hot.
+And nothing says fall to me like a good, homemade spiced pumpkin pie recipe.
+And particular recipe I have is a winner - an easy CHAI SPICED PUMPKIN PIE using canned pumpkin, that is sure to be a unique hit.

-I mean, it is pretty damn easy.
+I mean, it is pretty damn easy - especially considering you will be using canned pumpkin.
 The rest of this recipe is the usual suspects you would find in a pumpkin pie.

 Don't worry there is only a few.